 Specific foods to add to your diet:

-- Beef, chicken, fish, organ meats such as liver
+- Pastured beef, chicken, fish, wild meats, and organ meats such as liver

 - Animal fats, coconut oil, olive oil, and avocado

 - Root veggies, fruits, honey, maple syrup, etc. for easily digestible energy, balanced with protein and fat

 - Cow, goat, or sheep’s milk, hard cheese, yogurt, kefir, etc. if tolerated.

 - Rice, beans, legumes, buckwheat, etc. if tolerated.

 - Genetically modified foods

 - Processed oils and foods

 Optimal nutrition is the foundation for good health, but often it’s not enough to get the targeted support we need for the best cellular health.
 Here are a few additional supplements that can help.